TTPlanetPig/Comfyui_Object_Detect_QWen_VL/README.md

 - `all` – return all boxes (default)
 - Comma-separated indices such as `0`, `1,2` or `0,2` – return only the selected boxes, sorted by detection confidence
 - `merge_boxes` – when enabled, merge the selected boxes into a single bounding box
-- `score_threshold` – drop boxes with a confidence score below this value (when the model provides scores)
+- `score_threshold` – drop boxes with a confidence score below this value (when the model provides scores).
+If no boxes meet the threshold the node returns an empty list.

-If the model output does not include a `score` field, each box is assumed to have confidence `1.0` so filtering does not remove them.
+If the model output does not include a `score` field, each box is assumed to have confidence `1.0`, so filtering does not remove them.
+The raw text returned by the detection node begins with the selected `score_threshold` value for reference.

 The bounding boxes are converted to absolute pixel coordinates so they can be passed to SAM2 nodes.